Yorktown Market Days - Saturday Farmers Market

 Come see why we are the GOLD winner of Best Farmers Market in all of Hampton Roads for the second year in a row, by the readers of Coastal Virginia Magazine.

-Due to the evolving nature of the COVID-19 pandemic, all 2021 events are subject to change including times, dates, and locations.
+Due to the evolving nature of the COVID-19 pandemic, all 2021 events are subject to change including time, date, and location.